 Here we are looking at the Components tab where you specify the raw materials, purchase parts, and subassemblies that comprise the product.
 Each component is optionally assigned to the routing sequence where it is consumed.
 The overage percentage provides a safety factor to cover expected scrap.
 The Speed Entry function enables you to rapidly generate a set of components.

-Let's now discuss the Batch bill of material type, which is used for batch process manufacturing where specifications are entered against a fixed batch size.
+The fourth BOM type is the Batch type, which is used for batch process manufacturing where specifications are entered against a fixed batch size.

 Here on the Revisions tab, you define a batch size against each revision.